 Kent Reliance holds the top spot for its one- and two-year fixed-rate cash Isas, and its one-year fixed-rate bond pays 2.00% AER.
 The bank scored highly in our customer survey for its interest rate information.

-Leeds Building Society offers a top-rate instant-access cash Isa (mentioned above), as well as a one-year fixed-rate cash Isa paying 1.51% AER.
+Leeds Building Society offers a top-rate instant-access cash Isa (mentioned above).
 It’s been praised for its customer service, clarity of statement and interest rate information.

 Skipton Building Society’s two-year fixed-rate cash Isa pays 1.60%, while its three-year fixed-rate cash Isa offers 1.70%.
 Both require a minimum initial deposit of £500.
 It achieved five stars for its customer service and clarity of statement.